cucumber/docs/content/gherkin.md

 of a software feature, and to group related scenarios.

-The `.feature` file starts with the keyword **Feature**, a *name* (on the same line), followed by an optional (but highly recommended) free format *description* which can span multiple lines.
+The `.feature` file starts with the keyword **Feature**, a *name* (on the same line), followed by an optional (but highly recommended!) free format *description* of the feature which can span multiple lines.
 The free format description ends when the first scenario starts.

 The name and the description have no special meaning to Cucumber.
 Their purpose is to provide